-2.4.
-The Head of Resource Planning is responsible for fair practice.
+4.4.
+The Head of Resourcing is responsible for fair practice.
 If an officer's performance falls below an acceptable level between attendance at the Promotion Process and potential promotion, they will either:

-- be removed from the promotion pool by the Head of Resource Planning in consultation with the ACC (P&T) and required to re-submit an application for promotion, or
+- be removed from the promotion pool by the Head of Resource Planning in consultation with the Director of HR and required to re-submit an application for promotion, or

 - be deferred for promotion whilst the performance issue is addressed.

-2.5.
-Whilst officers may reject a promotion posting, they are advised to appraise HR Resource Planning of any pertinent factors (they feel are relevant/able to do so), as non-acceptance may result in a delay in promotion/promotion being available in a reasonable time period.
+4.5.
+Officers may not reject a promotion posting out, they are advised to appraise HR Resource Planning of any pertinent factors (they feel are relevant/able to do so), as non-acceptance may result in a promotion not being honoured.
 There may be occasions where an over-riding organisational need requires a compulsory posting.
 The Chief Constable retains the right to post officers anywhere in the County on promotion and officers entering any promotion process should do so in the knowledge and acceptance that a condition of entering the process may result in a posting to any site/location.